paulrobertpine/gatsby-songbook/songs/lake-of-fire.md

 Verse 1
 Bm                 G
 I knew a lady who came from Duluth
+Bm                      F#
-Bm                      FBitten by a dog with a rabid tooth
+Bitten by a dog with a rabid tooth
     Bm                        G
 She went to her grave just a little too soon
   A                              Bm